aothman/hiscore/README.md

 A *scoring function* maps between objects (tuples of numerical attributes) and scores (a single numerical value).
 Scoring functions are also ranking functions; just order objects by their score. **HiScore** is a *scoring engine* that uses *reference sets* to generate scoring functions based on expert knowledge.

 ## Attributes
 Crucially, the attributes involved in a score must be **monotone**.
 This means that a score must always be non-decreasing or non-increasing if the value in each dimension moves in isolation.
-This is typically a natural restriction, as the attributes of an object usually measure something that is either good or bad.
+This is typically a natural restriction as the attributes of an object usually measure something that is either good or bad.

 ## Example Usage
-For instance, you may be a network security company that assess threats on two axes, your certainty that the threat is real, and the potential risk from the threat.
-Your goal is to develop a scoring function from 0 to 100 that is increasing in each of these dimensions.
+For instance, you may be a network security company that assess threats on two axes:
+1. Your certainty that the threat is real ("Certainty"),
+2. The potential risk from the threat. ("Risk")

+Your goal is to develop a scoring function from 0 to 100 that is increasing in certainty and risk.

 Both your certainty and risk attributes are in [0,10], and you develop the following reference set mapping values to the scores you think are appropriate: